"Africa Through Our Eyes" - Panel featuring Atlas Corps Fellows

 When & Where

 Atlas Corps brings the world's best social change leaders to serve at many of the world's best social change organizations.
 Our mission is to address critical social issues by developing leaders, strengthening organizations, and promoting innovation through an overseas fellowship of skilled social change professionals.
 Profiled as a “best practice” in international exchange by the Brookings Institution and featured in the Washington Post as a model social entrepreneurship program, Atlas Corps engages leaders committed to the nonprofit sector in 6 to 18 month, professional fellowships at organizations to learn best practices, build organizational capacity, and return home to create a network of global changemakers.
-Our network of Fellows includes 235 nonprofit leaders from 57 countries.
+Our network of Fellows includes more than 300 nonprofit leaders from 60 countries and 130 Host Organizations.